 Presbyopia cannot be reversed, as it is part of the aging process.
 Nonetheless, the condition can be corrected with eyeglasses, contact lenses or surgery.
 If you do not correct presbyopia, you may experience eye strain and headaches.

 People who are not keen on surgical procedures can opt for eyeglasses, such as bifocal glasses, progressive glasses and reading glasses.
 Bifocal eyeglasses have a distance vision prescription at the top part of the lens and a near vision prescription at the lower section of the lens.Progressive eyeglasses provide something similar, but with a smooth progression of power between the top and bottom for viewing intermediate distances.
 Meanwhile, reading glasses are suitable for people who spend a lot of time focusing on close-up material.

 2. Contact Lenses

-changes the shape of the eye’s cornea to create different power zones for seeing at
+LASIK treats presbyopia by changing the shape of the eye’s cornea in order to create different power zones for seeing at different distances.

 At Clearvision, TransPRK is our method of choice to treat presbyopia.
 TransPRK is a minimally invasive, no-touch and flapless procedure that is able to correct many eye conditions safely and quickly.